andymac1091/CASA0005book/docs/03-prac3.md

 Firstly, create a free account at: https://urs.earthdata.nasa.gov/home

-Les't see what data is now available:
+Let's see what data is now available:

 ```r